 I liked all the “packing” we had to do for the trip.
 We had to decide what to bring and what was “too much”.
-My mom and dad seemed to like it too, though they said it was a “challenge” because of all the extra stuff they had to bring for David, including “that damn diaper pail”.
+Mom and dad seemed to like it too, though they said it was a “challenge” because of all the extra stuff they had to bring for David, like “that damn diaper pail”.
 But I could tell they still really liked it by the way they were moving around full of energy.
 I liked seeing all the different “suitcases” in the living room full of stuff that we were taking with us.
 I wondered what was in each one.
 It was almost as fun as seeing all the wrapped Christmas presents under the tree.

 It was almost Christmas but we didn’t have a Christmas tree like last year.
 That was because we were going to be spending Christmas at “your grandparents”, and they were going to have the tree and my presents would be there.

 David seemed happy too.
 He was crawling all over the living room floor looking at and touching the suitcases.
 Now that he was crawling and sitting up he couldn’t sleep in the white basket thing anymore and slept in a thing with bars on the side called a “crib”.
 It was in the living room, where the basket thing had been.
 Mom and dad said that they were “thinking about” moving his crib into my room, because our house only had two bedrooms, and their bedroom had too much furniture in it for the crib to fit.
-I wasn’t sure about having his crib in my room, because I was worried David might cry at night when my parents were asleep.
+I wasn’t sure about having his crib in my room, because I was worried David might cry at night when mom and dad were asleep.

-I was extra excited because the train did not leave until dinnertime so I had all day to think about everything.
+I was extra excited because the train didn’t leave until dinnertime so I had all day to think about everything.
 I got so excited, mom had dad take me over to the park.
 First we went to Molly’s house and she could come to the park too.
 The snow was falling which made it even more fun.
 Molly and I played on the monkey bars and the merry-go-round.
 We pretended that the monkey bars were Tom Swift’s flying laboratory.
 It had a downstairs part and an upstairs part.
-The part at the top in the middle was the control room.
+The part at the top in the middle was the “control room”.
 The part at the bottom was where you made inventions.
 I wanted the merry-go-round to be Tom’s Jetmarine, but Molly wanted it to be Sky King’s plane, because she always wanted to be Sky King.
 We decided that Sky King had a special plane that could also go underwater, just like Tom Swift’s Jetmarine.

 Molly’s mom wanted to go home right away, but Molly wanted to stay until the train came.
 I could tell Molly’s mom didn’t want to do that, but she finally said okay, it would be a “learning experience”, since Molly had never seen the train before up close.
 It seemed to take forever for the train to come.
 Molly and I kept looking out the window at the “tracks”, the long bars it went on, to see if it was coming.
 Finally this dark thing with a very bright light in front appeared and turned its light toward the station.